Support tickets.

 The inbox

-The list shows every ticket with its reference, where it came from, who sent it, the subject, status, priority, and who it is assigned to.
+The list shows every ticket with its reference, where it came from, who sent it, the subject, status, priority, and its assignee.
 Search by any of these, filter by status, channel, or priority, and export the list when you need a copy.

 Each row has an Open button that takes you into the conversation.